Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

-\textit{Non-normality ratio.} The tunable hopping strength across the impurity bond effectively controls the boundary condition, enabling the realization of GBC.
+The tunable hopping strength across the impurity bond effectively controls the boundary condition, enabling the realization of GBC.
 In the presence of non-reciprocal hopping, such intermediate boundary conditions give rise to the SFL regime~\cite{Li2021,Zhang2025}, where a macroscopic number of states become exponentially localized near the boundaries, with a localization length proportional to the system size.
-Since its spectral and localization features merge with those under PBC in the thermodynamic limit, the SFL is essentially a finite-size effect.
-Nevertheless, it displays behavior distinct from both the NHSE regime and the PBC case.
-This suggests that the condition number, which measures the non-normality of the Hamiltonian, follows a characteristic scaling law in the SFL regime.
-We therefore derive this scaling relation in the SFL regime and use it to characterize the system.
+Since SFL occurs in a finite chain under GBC, the condition number, which measures the non-normality of the Hamiltonian, provides a useful diagnostic for distinguishing SFL from the NHSE beyond conventional topological characterization.